drepper/obs-realsense-greenscreen/README.md

 This plugin has so far been tested only on my machine:

+-    The only camera tested so far is the L515.
+I hope that the `librealsense2` library handles the other libraries the same.
 -    I have not even tested what happens no camera is attached.
 -    it definitely is no tested what happens if multiple RealSense cameras are attached.
 The `librealsense2` documentation specifies